 Monitoring and Evaluation (M&E) should be central to your gender advocacy action plan, right from the beginning.
 It involves measuring change of opinions and behaviour of the groups targeted by your advocacy work.
 As advocacy typically involves multiple networks and coalitions, and could be affected by many (internal and external) factors and resistance to change, monitoring the process is not easy.
 Furthermore, gender advocacy is often a long-term process and changes sometimes are unpredictable.
-Monitoring advocacy entails: Outlining the resources or inputs you have dedicated and the actions you have taken, for example: the number of proposals of lobby plans you have drawn up, term of references for gender research or consultancy work, the number of mails you sent, the number of women in committees, training sessions (for instance to raise awareness about the importance for women to access land, water, sanitation, inputs, and extension services to eradicate hunger and poverty, and ensure their empowerment), meetings organized, etc.
+Monitoring advocacy entails: Outlining the resources or inputs you have dedicated and the actions you have taken, for example: the number of proposals of lobby plans you have drawn up, term of references for gender research or consultancy work, the number of mails you sent, training sessions (for instance to raise awareness about the importance for women to access land, water, inputs, and extension services to eradicate hunger and poverty), meeting organized, etc.

-- Recording the immediate results or outputs of your advocacy actions such as: response to emails, information sought from you about your campaign, report produced and/or published, new agreements and policies, minutes of meetings, media coverage, membership in a network or women's organization, etc.
+Recording the immediate results or outputs of your advocacy actions such as: response to emails, information sought from you about your campaign, report produced and/or published, new agreements and policies, minutes of meetings, press coverage, membership in a network or women's organization, etc.

 You should also review your gender advocacy plan and define when you can carry out a M&E activity.
-For instance, going back to our example of Improve WASH facilities of the cluster villages in Bhola, Bangladesh (see table of framing your plan), the M&E reports may indicate that although you have developed documents, advocacy messages and public campaigns for guaranteeing WASH facilities in the cluster villages, after 3 years there is little evidence that such an objective will be accomplished.
+For instance, going back to our example of improving women's access to irrigated land in Benin (see table of framing your plan), the M&E reports may indicate that although you have developed public campaigns for guaranteeing women's access to land, after 3 years there is little evidence that such an objective will be accomplished.
 In that case you need to find out why that is and assess different components of your advocacy plan to find out where the weaknesses lie.
-You may need to change your advocacy strategy to convince Union Parishad chairpersons and empower local women and men to carry out their own rooted gender advocacy, or have a better fund-raising strategy to secure finances to implement gender-sensitive training to engage policy makers and other stakeholders in lobbying campaigns.
-In some cases, you may need to adjust your indicators and timelines to make them more realistic.
+You may need to change your advocacy strategy to convince traditional leaders and empower local women and men to carry out their own rooted gender advocacy, or have a better fund-raising strategy to secure finances to implement gender-sensitive training to engage policy makers and other stakeholders in lobbying campaigns.
+In some cases you may need to adjust your indicators and timelines to make them more realistic.